 5. Don’t say “smile.”
 When you say “One, two, three, smile’ your photo subjects have a forced, unnatural smile.
 Before you take the picture you might want to say something silly like “There’s a bird coming out of your nose!”
+Or “Macaroni and cheese, please.”
 Or tell a knock knock joke.
-Saying something that they aren’t expecting will put natural laughs on your subjects faces.
+Saying something that they aren’t expecting will put natural laughs on their faces.

 6. Change perspectives.
 Squat down to be eye-level with your grandchildren.
 Lie on the floor to shoot upward.
 (Just make sure you can get back up . . . ) Tower over your granddaughter and shoot down on her.
 Stand so you are facing her side and have her look over her shoulder.
 Doing this will make your pictures more interesting.

 7. Take candid shots.
 Sometimes the best pictures are the ones where your grandchildren aren’t even aware that you’re taking their picture.
 Don’t have them stop and pose for you.
 Instead, just start snapping.
 You’ll end up with far more natural photos.

 8. Take lots of pictures.
 The more the merrier.
 Taking pictures with a digital camera is SO much cheaper.
 You don’t have to pay for the film nor for the processing.
 Not every picture will be a keeper.
 But that’s okay.
 By having a large number of pictures to choose from there’s sure to be several that are precious.